- A few tweaks can make all the difference when setting up an iPad for a senior

 ERASE AND UPDATE YOUR DEVICE

-The instructions here all relate to the latest version of iOS, so make sure you update the iPad to this.
+The instructions here all relate to the latest version of Apple’s iPad software, known as iPad OS 14so make sure you update the iPad to this.
 You’ll be getting all the latest security updates and enhancements as well.

 Updating is simple, go to Settings > General, then tap software update, and download and install.
 If you need more help, Apple has an easy to understand guide.

-If you need more in depth instructions, Wikihow has a good guide with easy to follow pictures here.
+If you’re still struggling, Wikihow has a good guide with easy to follow pictures here.

 If you’re reusing an older iPad or iPhone, they also have a guide to wiping it clean of all your own data and settings so you can start with a fresh ‘out of the box’ iPad.